-With the Fall Equinox behind us, let's check in on what Ben's Creek Nursery is focusing on this season.
+This is our annual reminder that with the Fall Equinox behind us, there are a certain set of annual tasks that need attention.
+So, let's check in on some of the things Ben's Creek Nursery is doing this season and into the next.
 For the past few weeks we have begun aeration and overseeding in … Continue reading Fall Lawncare Notes

+We are re-posting this article from September of 2019, because ... well, they're back!
 Armies are good, especially our army.
 And worms are good things, too.
-But Fall Armyworms … that's a different story.
+But fall armyworms … that's a different story.
 We like our lush, green lawns, and so do these little pests.
-Fall Armyworms are connoisseurs of fine lawns, especially fresh, … Continue reading If it’s Fall These Must Be Armyworms
+Fall armyworms are connoisseurs of fine lawns, especially fresh, … Continue reading If It’s Fall These Must Be Armyworms

-Have you forgotten something?
-Check your calendar and I believe you will see a reminder that early Fall is the time to prep your lawn with two fundamental procedures: aeration and overseeding.
+As September returns, we once again offer our annual reminder that early Fall is the time for aeration and overseeding.
 Aeration refers to air, which is what needs to be periodically introduced into the root system of your grass in order to encourage turf grass rooting, among other benefits.
 Overseeding is the practice of introducing … Continue reading Aeration & Overseeding